Cyclists and Insurance

 Collision Coverage Policies

 This type of insurance coverage will pay for the motorcycle when it is damaged, stolen or in the event of a collision.
-The damage can be due to causes other than an accident, such as hail, vandalism, theft, broken glass on the bike, floods, earthquakes, collisions with animals and other mishaps.
+The damage can be due to causes other than an accident.
+For example, things such as hail, vandalism, theft, broken glass on the bike, floods, earthquakes, collisions with animals and other mishaps.
 It is generally referred to by policy holders as full coverage insurance.
-The damage or theft of the bike will be valued by the insurance company at the time of the incident and the data from the National Association of Insurance Commissioners shows approximately 77 percent of drivers carry comprehensive insurance or full coverage.
+The damage or theft of the bike will be valued by the insurance company at the time of the incident and the data from the National Association of Insurance Commissioners shows approximately 77% of drivers carry comprehensive insurance or full coverage.

 Uninsured and Underinsured Motorists Policies

 One of the most important additions to a motor vehicle insurance policy is for underinsured and uninsured drivers.
 This is protection that can provide relief if a collision occurs with a driver that either does not carry enough insurance or none at all.
 It can also be protection for the person injured or has property damage in the event of a hit and run crash.
 Without having this type of addition to an insurance policy when a driver is underinsured, uninsured or in a hit and run it will mean there is no way to recover an insurance company settlement for the damages.

 Personal injury protection in insurance policies is referred to as PIP, and is usually sold in states that are non-at-fault states.
 This is included in the policy to compensate up to a specific amount of money for medical costs when the driver is at-fault in a motor vehicle collision.
 This money may also be used to compensate for other issues related to the crash such as rehabilitation, therapy, loss of wages, necessary daily care services, babysitting and other personal monetary problems because of the mishap.
 One of the other things this could be used as compensation for is funeral expenses.